Why we ♥ ASE

 — G. Lacroix, Mississauga resident

 I am president of the West Lansing Homeowners’ Association, which represents 1,100 homes in North York bounded by Sheppard Avenue to the North, Yonge Street to the East, the 401 to the South and the Don Valley Parkway to the West.
 Our community has experienced massive intensification, impacted by the 20,000 new residential units built in North York in the past 15 years or so.
 This has, in turn, resulted in drivers desperately looking for ways to get through the progressively worsening traffic in the Yonge/Sheppard/401 area.
 An increased demand for finding new thoroughfares means cars are racing through our residential streets as if they were main arterial roads.
-With two elementary schools located in a one-square-kilometre area, you can imagine how dangerous it is with cars travelling through these 40 km/h streets at speeds up to 70 km/h.
+With two elementary schools located in a one-square-kilometer area, you can imagine how dangerous it is with cars travelling through these 40 km/h streets at speeds up to 70 km/h.
 Our members have been screaming to reduce the speed limits from 40 km/h to 30 km/h however these speeding drivers are ignoring the current 40 km/h speed limit.
-I am not sure what makes us think that they will slow down if the speed limit is reduced even further?
+I am not sure what makes us think that they will slow down if the speed limit is reduced even further.
 The only thing that will change drivers’ habits is ENFORCEMENT.

 — M. Capotosto, president, West Lansing Homeowners’ Association